netdata/netdata/collectors/ebpf.plugin/README.md

 The eBPF plugin has a [function](https://github.com/netdata/netdata/blob/master/docs/cloud/netdata-functions.md) named `ebpf_thread` that controls its internal threads and helps to reduce the overhead on host.
-Using the function you can run eBPF plugin with all threads disabled and enable them only when to take a look in specific areas is necessary.
+Using the function you can run the plugin with all threads disabled and enable them only when you want to take a look in specific areas.

 ### List threads